AnyThony/Uni.js/README.md

 # About
 Uni is a lightweight Javascript framework for building UI

-- Hierarchy state management
+- State management
 - Components
-- In-line scripting
+- Parent-based In-line scripting

 #### Refer to the documentation [here](https://anythony.github.io/uni-docs/)